brunoapimentel/cachi2/docs/design/rubygems.md

 #### Git dependencies

-Example of a git dependency in the `Gemfile.lock` file:
+Example of a Git dependency in the `Gemfile.lock` file:

 ```Gemfile.lock
 ...